 When you first start drinking alkaline water, it’s best to start with water that has a pH of 8.
 There are several artesian water brands on the market such as Fiji that have slightly alkaline pH levels near 8.

 Once you’ve been drinking slightly alkaline water for a few weeks, you can work your way up gradually to a pH of 9.5 max.
-My list of top 10 best bottled water brands will provide you with several options.

 If you own a water ionizer or are thinking of buying one, your water ionizer allows you to choose the exact pH of your drinking water.
 This way, you can work your way up the ladder without experiencing a Herxheimer reaction, which is what happens when your body releases toxins faster than it can get rid of them.